Written by Kaylee Wood | Last update: June 17, 2020

 Note: You can record your iPhone/iPad by clicking the recording button below.

-*Click the button again to stop recording and the recorded video file will be saved on your Mac El Capitan/Windows 10 PC and categorized in the playlist for a tidy video-management.
+*Click the button again to stop recording and the recorded video file will be saved on your Mac Catalina (and the earlier)/Windows 10 PC and categorized in the playlist for a tidy video-management.